DivijaJoshi/WeathWear/README.md

 ### 3) Another Challenge was Caching Data

-I used npm node-cache module for caching the inputs and data required to call gemini for generateOutfit API.
+I used npm node-cache module for in memory caching of the inputs and data required to call gemini for generateOutfit API.

-Instead of storing it as an object in memory, so server restart would save it with TTL of 5 minutes.
+- Prevents refetching weather data

-And if data already processed by gemini, then delete cache data automatically, so frees memory as well.
+if data already processed by gemini, then delete cache data automatically, so frees memory as well.

 ```javascript
 myCache.del(roomId);